 "And once upon a time I wondered: Is writing epic fantasy not somehow a betrayal?
 Did I not somehow do a disservice to my own reality by paying so much attention to the power fantasies of disenchanted white men?
 But.
 Epic fantasy is not merely what Tolkien made it." -N.K.
+Jemisin

-Jemisin URSULA K. LE GUIN once asked, "Why are Americans afraid of dragons?"
+URSULA K. LE GUIN once asked, "Why are Americans afraid of dragons?"
 Central to her question about the reading, understanding, and analysis of fantasy literature, particularly in the US context, is an engagement with with genre, with the imagination, with our and other worlds.
 Le Guin argued, "For fantasy is true, of course.
 It isn't factual, but it is true.
 Children know that.
 Adults know it too, and that is precisely why many of them are afraid of fantasy...They are afraid of dragons, because they are afraid of freedom."
-This class will take up Le Guin's provocation and explore a range of fantasy literature, film, scholarship, even everyday practices-from Tolkien to Okorafor, from Dungeons and Dragons to LARP-to address questions of race, gender, sexuality, class, ability, space, and time.
-Part of the course will engage in experiential learning and live-action game play from basic mechanics to character creation to role-playing and adventuring.
+This class will take up Le Guin's provocation and explore a range of fantasy literature, scholarship, and digital games to address questions of race, gender, sexuality, class, ability, space, and time.